statcode/studentloan/README.md

 Notes
 ----
--A sample loan template was used from Vertex42.com to be validate as a real-world model.
+A sample loan template was used from Vertex42.com to be validate as a real-world model.
 This template accepts three parameters: original loan amount, interest rate, and total # of periods (number of months to payback).

-- Statistical test was done on Minitab.
+Statistical test was done on Minitab.

-- There seems to be a problem when the months is higher than 12 in Excel.
+There seems to be a problem when the months is higher than 12 in Excel.